Merseyside Child Death Overview Panel (CDOP)

 Destruction and Retention

-All records will be kept securely until such a time when formal guidance is obtained in relation to destruction and retention of Local Safeguarding Children Partnership records.
+All records will be kept securely until such a time when formal guidance is obtained in relation to destruction and retention of Child Death Review records.

 Roles and responsibilities of CDOP members

-Members of CDOP are not there to represent their individual organisations, but to represent a professional perspective/ insight to the cases presented.
-In addition to the specific roles identified below, all members of CDOP are expected to:
+Members of CDOP are not there to represent their individual organisations, but to represent a professional perspective / provide insight to the cases presented.
+All members of CDOP are expected to:

 - Ensure that they are fully prepared to contribute at each meeting by reading through the papers, and consulting colleagues where necessary beforehand.